Code-Institute-Submissions/fdasabino-Portfolio-Project_JulyResub/README.md

 ### 2.3.
 First Time Visitor Goals

 1. As a First Time Visitor, I want to easily understand the main purpose of the page and navigate to the information needed.
-2. As a First Time Visitor, I want to look for modern UX and a not very home page where an user gets constant feedback of their position on the page.
+2. As a First Time Visitor, I want to look for modern UX and a not very home page where an user gets constant feedback of their position on the page in .

 ### 2.4.
 Returning Visitor Goals

 1. As a Returning Visitor, I want to find more information about milestones and development.
 2. As a Returning Visitor, I want to find updated projects section and more information about current developments.

+## Features

 ## 3. Design

 ### 3.1.
 Colour Scheme and Imagery

-- The colours chosen for the page were mainly black and white to bring the depth and drama on the imagery, with a touch of Light vibrant green on links and buttons to bring out the contrast to the eye.
+- The colours chosen for the page were mainly black and white to bring the depth and drama on the imagery, with a touch of Light orange on links and buttons to bring out the contrast to the eye.

 ### 3.2.
 Typography